JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7991 days**.

-And here is a just a random fact -  **The aorta, which is largest artery located in the body, is about the diameter of a garden hose**.
+And here is a just a random fact -  **In Britain, one out of every four potatoes is eaten in the form of french fries**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)